Interact3D: Compositional 3D Generation of Interactive Objects: Experiments

 \subsection{More Results}

 \paragraph{\textbf{Effectiveness of Agentic Optimization.}} Severe 2D occlusions inevitably lead to collisions in the final 3D scene.
-As demonstrated in the additional case (Figure~\ref{fig:AgenticOptimization}), our agentic optimization effectively resolves these conflicts by generating an updated complementary mesh, ensuring a physically plausible final composition.
+As demonstrated in the additional case (Figure~\ref{fig:AgenticOptimization_Sup}), our agentic optimization effectively resolves these conflicts by generating an updated complementary mesh, ensuring a physically plausible final composition.

-\paragraph{\textbf{Two-part Composition Qualitative Evaluation.}} Figure~\ref{fig:Qualitative2} presents a qualitative comparison of the five cases introduced in Figure~\ref{fig:Quantitative} across all baselines.
-Compared to Jigsaw and 2BY2, Interact3D demonstrates superior scale awareness.
+\paragraph{\textbf{Two-part Composition Qualitative Evaluation.}} Figure~\ref{fig:140Results} presents 140 additional results on Interact3D.
+Figure~\ref{fig:Qualitative2} presents a qualitative comparison of the five cases across all baselines.
+Compared to MIDI, Jigsaw, and 2BY2, Interact3D demonstrates superior generalization in terms of both individual asset quality and spatial position prediction.
 Furthermore, our generated 3D assets exhibit significantly higher geometric fidelity than those produced by direct segmentation in PartField.
 When evaluated against ``PartField+RANSAC'', Interact3D showcases more robust physical plausibility and spatial alignment capabilities.
 Notably, in the 3rd and 4th rows, the baselines struggle with severe artifacts, resulting in unrealistic upside-down inversions of the computer.

-\paragraph{\textbf{More (than two) Parts Composition.}} To further validate the scalability and robustness of Interact3D, we evaluate its performance on more complex multi-part composition tasks (more than two parts), as visualized in Figures~\ref{fig:sup_manyobjects1} and~\ref{fig:sup_manyobjects2}.
+\paragraph{\textbf{More-than-two-part Composition.}} To further validate the scalability and robustness of Interact3D, we evaluate its performance on more complex multi-part composition tasks (more than two parts), as visualized in Figures~\ref{fig:sup_manyobjects1} and~\ref{fig:sup_manyobjects2}.
 Although compositional scenes with more parts inherently introduce compounded spatial conflicts and severe occlusions, our framework consistently yields highly coherent compositions.
 Even in these highly constrained scenarios, Interact3D successfully maintains precise spatial alignment and strict physical plausibility across all constituent assets.

 \paragraph{\textbf{Multi-view Rendering Results.}} Since two-viewpoint evaluations may obscure geometric flaws, Figures~\ref{fig:Sup_Multiview1},~\ref{fig:Sup_Multiview2}, and~\ref{fig:Sup_Multiview3} showcase our compositional scenes from multiple viewing angles.
 This exhaustive multi-view display validates Interact3D's capability.
 It maintains the high quality of the constituent 3D assets and also enforces collision-aware constraints, resulting in physically plausible composition from any viewing angle.